Franklin County Assessor

-The 1st is switching to the new CSR2 soil rating system that has been in development at Iowa State University.
+The 1st was switching to the new CSR2 soil rating system that has been in development at Iowa State University.
 Some soil types may have a higher CSR2 rating and some a lower rating than they had previously under the original CSR system.
-We are using the CSR2 ratings as found on the NRCS website.
+We are using the CSR2 ratings as found on the NRCS website for 2017.
 It is anticipated that these ratings may change occasionally in future years.
+Minimal change for 2017 with less than .05% change.
 The average tillable CSR2 for Franklin County is 80.

 Agricultural Adjustment Rule

 The 2nd is the implementation of the Agricultural Adjustment Rule 71.3(1) as passed by the State in 2013, which included adjusting for building sites.
 It requires Non‐Crop land that has a CSR2 of or greater than half the county average CSR2 be adjusted by the ratio between Franklin County cash rent for crop- land and pastureland, which is currently 81%.

 The assessed value of Agricultural Land is determined by the Iowa Agricultural Productivity Formula and based on a five‐year rolling average (currently 2011-2015) that takes into account factors at a County level such as acres in production, number of bushels produced and average market value of the crop.
 The total County Value as determined by the Formula is divided by the total County CSR2 points, to determine the $ value per CSR2.
 A price per CSR2 point is determined and applied to every agricultural parcel equally in the county.